johnc219/virtual_proxy/README.md

 proxy.__setobj__ { OtherExpensiveObject.new }
 proxy.other_expensive_object_method

-# Extend any class or object with proxy construction capabilities
+# Extend any class with proxy construction capabilities
 class ExpensiveObject
   extend VirtualProxy